mmednik/college-grades/README.md

 ## Features

 - The contract is deployed by the teacher, who is the only that can:
--- Set a new note
+    - Set a new note
--- View requested revisions
+    - View requested revisions

 - The students can:
--- see their note
+    - See their note
--- request a grade review
+    - Request a grade review

 ## Tech